johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 ## Building with Tailwind

-Each time you make a change in tailwind.config.js you will need to rerun the build process.
+Each time site builder makes a change in tailwind.config.js, she will need to rerun the build process.
 This is done in either `npm run start` or `npm run build` and will generate css that is automatically included for the site.